BedrockPlugins/ItemEnchant/README.md

 | Default command | Parameter | Description | Permission |
 | :-----: | :--------: | :---------: | :----------: |
 | /itemenchant | --- | Sends you the enchantment ui | command.itemenchant |

+## Important
+Currently, you can only add the implemented enchantments.